 - In a small bowl, whisk water and gelatin.
 Add to sauce pan and stir again to combine everything.
 Remove from heat and let cool while crust finishes baking.

 - Once crust cools enough that you can hold the glass dish, pour filling over crust.
 Cover and place in the fridge to set.
-When you cover, use something firm that won’t adhere to the pumpkin filling.
-We use Bee’s Wrap.
+When you cover, use something firm that won't adhere to the pumpkin filling.
+We use Bee's Wrap.
+It works best if you can let the pie set in the fridge overnight or for several hours at least.

 - Once set, remove from fridge and serve.
 Serve as is or with whipped coconut cream or ice cream and a sprinkle of cinnamon.